SSDBM/2024/sponsors.md

 ### Platinum Sponsor (EUR 4,000+)

-- Logo displayed on the conference website and the conference printed (online) program
+- Logo displayed on the conference website and the conference program
 - Flyers/giveaways in handout bags
 - Free registration for 4 participants